R-Sandor/docs/SpringBoot/3.2/IntegrationTesting/IntegrationTest.md

 ### PAUSE POINT:

-- He is Spring Developer Advocate at VMWare and his YouTube videos are phenomenal, it will save hours of configuring things that are handled in latter versions of Spring
+- Dan Vegas: Spring Developer Advocate at VMWare and his YouTube videos are phenomenal, it will save hours of configuring things that are handled in latter versions of Spring
 - [Back to checklist](#checklist)

 <br>

 # Setup
 ## Annotations
-- Create an annotation directory in /src/main/test/java/<package_paths>/annotations
+- Create an annotation directory in `/src/main/test/java/<package_paths>/annotations`
-	- Mine is src/test/java/dev/findfirst/core/annotations/
+	- This code's test path is: `src/test/java/dev/findfirst/core/annotations/`
 - Create /src/test/java/<package_paths>/annotations/IntegrationTestConfig.java
    IntegrationTestConfig.java
 ``` java